I was 30 days sober when I sat across a desk from my new psychiatrist.

 I had been seeing some form of mental health professionals since I was a teenager and had started developing mental health issues that worried my parents.
 I was now 23 — and for the first time since I was 13, I was completely sober from drugs and alcohol.

-I expected the same diagnosis I always got.
-Clinical depression and anxiety.
-Here are some SSRIs that will make you gain weight and turn you into a grey, emotionless shell of yourself.
-Good luck!
+I expected the same diagnosis I always got: clinical depression and anxiety.
+I was fully prepared to hear him say, “Here are some SSRIs that will make you gain weight and turn you into a gray, emotionless shell of yourself.
+Good luck!”

 That’s why I laughed out loud when my doctor said “I think you have ADHD.”

 Was he kidding?
 My little brother who couldn’t sit still in class and never did his homework has ADHD.
 The only time I got in trouble in school was when I refused to put the book I was reading away.
 I was great at school, graduated college, and had a job.
 There is no way I have ADHD.